Leslie A. McDonell

 - Schering Corporations v.
 American Home Products Corp.
 (D. N.J.)
 Represented American Home Products/Wyeth in litigation involving loratadine products.

-- Participated in actions by Biogen against Medeva for infringement of patents covering hepatitis B antigens in the U.K. Patent Court, Court of Appeals, and House of Lords.
+- Represented Biogen against Medeva for infringement of patents covering hepatitis B antigens in the U.K. Patent Court, Court of Appeals, and House of Lords.
 Also assisted in the successful defense against opposition of these same patents at the EPO's Technical Board of Appeals.

 - Represented Institut Pasteur in a series of inter partes reexaminations of patents involving homologous recombination technology.